randomraccoon/g66-pokemon-node/README.md

 ```
 When I visit the gym home page
 And I click the 'reset' button (or link)
-Then all the Pokemón are removed from the gym
+Then all the Pokémon are removed from the gym
 ```

 ### Stretch Goals